Your attention matters to me

 The times I ask for an email address, it’s because I want to help you further through a series of emails on a concept.

 The email series will be explicit in its purpose, the number of emails, and the duration of the sequence.
-If you tire of what I send, there will be the ability to opt-out of that sequence or all emails with one click.
+If you tire of what I send, you can opt-out of that sequence or all emails with one click.

 I practice what I preach.